Malcolm McLaren: Later life and death

-McLaren met Young Kim at a party in Paris; she was his girlfriend for the last 12 years of his life.
+McLaren met Young Kim at a party in Paris.
+She was 26 and he was 25 years older.
 She moved in with him in 2002, and they lived together in Paris and New York.
+Kim was his girlfriend for the last 12 years of his life.
+She is the sole executor and heir of his estate.

 He was diagnosed with peritoneal mesothelioma in October 2009, and died of the disease on 8 April 2010 in a hospital in Switzerland.
 McLaren's last words were said by his son Joseph Corré to have been "Free Leonard Peltier".

 Tributes poured in from friends, associates and fans – including John Lydon, who had been at odds with McLaren since the demise of the Sex Pistols.
-"For me Malc was always entertaining, and I hope you remember that.
-Above all else he was an entertainer and I will miss him, and so should you," he said in a statement as Johnny Rotten.
+"For me, Malc was always entertaining, and I hope you remember that.
+Above all else, he was an entertainer and I will miss him, and so should you," he said in a statement as Johnny Rotten.
+Steve Jones issued a statement: "I had a soft spot for Malcolm.
+I have known him since I was 17 before the Pistols formed.
+I used to drive him around in Vivienne Westwood's car, to the tailors in London.
+Malcolm was the Brian Epstein of punk - without him, it wouldn't have happened the way it did.
+I stayed friends with him throughout the years, despite some of our differences.
+My fondest memory of Malcolm, and I loved the guy, was his birthday present to me when I turned 21 - he got me a hooker and some heroin."

 In a coffin sprayed with the slogan "Too Fast To Live Too Young To Die", McLaren's funeral was attended by Westwood, Sex Pistols bandmates Paul Cook and Glen Matlock, and celebrities such as Bob Geldof, Tracey Emin and Adam Ant.
 The funeral was held at One Marylebone, a deconsecrated church in central London.

-Bob Geldof later told John Lydon that, at the funeral, "there was a huge row between Vivienne [Westwood] and Bernie.
-I mean, the man's dead – what are you people doing?"

-Lydon recalled, "And hearing this, and the way Bob told it – so Irish and brilliant, so full of humour – I felt really, really sorry for Malcolm at that point.
+Bob Geldof later told John Lydon that, at the funeral, "there was a huge row between Vivienne [Westwood] and Bernie Rhodes.
+I mean, the man's dead – what are you people doing?".
+Lydon recalled, "And hearing this and the way Bob told it – so Irish and brilliant, so full of humour – I felt really, really sorry for Malcolm at that point.
 That these sods couldn't even let him die in peace.
 They were out for their own little angles."

 McLaren's body was buried in Highgate Cemetery, North London, to the strains of the Sid Vicious version of "My Way".

 In 2012, probate was granted to Young Kim by McLaren's will, which excluded his son Joe Corré from the inheritance.

-In April 2013, a headstone was placed on McLaren's grave featuring the slogan "Better a spectacular failure, than a benign success", a paraphrasing of McLaren's claim that the best advice he received came from an art-school teacher, "It is better to be a flamboyant failure than any kind of benign success".
+In April 2013, a headstone was placed on McLaren's grave featuring the slogan "Better a spectacular failure, than a benign success", a paraphrasing of McLaren's claim that the best advice he received came from an art-school teacher was "It is better to be a flamboyant failure than any kind of benign success."